What Happens If You Don’t Peel Peaches for Cobbler? How It Affects Flavor and Texture

 1. Do unpeeled peaches make cobbler bitter?

-Peach skins can introduce a slight bitterness, but this is usually mild and can be offset with sugar or spices.
+Peach skins can introduce a slight bitterness, which is usually mild and can be offset with sugar or spices.

 2. Will unpeeled peaches ruin the texture of my cobbler?